How to build a credit score

 I don’t even have a credit history, so why do I have a low credit score?

 It may seem unfair that you’re given a low credit rating just because you haven’t borrowed before.
-But lenders base the risk of lending you money on your repayment history and debt management.
+But lenders base the risk of lending money to you on your repayment history and debt management.

 If you’ve never had a credit card, loan, mortgage or overdraft, they have no evidence of your ability to pay back what you owe.